samehamer/API-World-Weather-/README.md

 1. Select the city from the dropdown menu.
 2. Weather will show for next seven days.
 3. You can select other city and it will show the new weather results.

+## How to tweak this project for your own uses

+Since this is example project, I'd encourage you to clone and rename this project to use your own purposes.
+It's a good starter boilerplate.

+## Find a bug?

+If you found an issue or would like to submit an imrovement to this project, please sumit an issue using the issue tab above.
+If you would like to submit a PR with a fix, refrence the issue you created!